prenspraysko/ClarenceAi2-ForTesting/README.md

    - After defining the role, you can assign it to specific users associated with your app.
 You may need to provide the user's name or user ID to assign the role.

 ## Credits
-  - This file is created by ChatGPT, Blackbox AI, and me (Adrian)
+  - This file is created by ChatGPT, Blackbox AI, and Me
   - Credits to Liane Cagara (https://liaspark.chatbotcommunity.ltd) for Sumi API
   - Credits to Deku (https://deku-rest-api-3ijr.onrender.com) for Claude3, Gpt4, Lyrics, Spotify, SmsBomb, and Spotify APIs